 Your first step is to bake the chicken breasts.
 It's always a good idea to bake chicken for a short time at a high temperature - this helps keep it juicy.
 So bake it for 20 minutes in a 450°F oven.

-Carefully remove the pan from the oven and top the partially cooked chicken pieces with pesto, tomatoes, and mozzarella.
+Carefully remove the pan from the oven and top the partially cooked chicken with pesto, tomatoes, and mozzarella.

 Return the pan to the oven for about 5 minutes to finish cooking the chicken and melt the cheese.
 That's it!
 Dinner is served.

-Expert Tip
+Recipe Tip

 Recipe FAQs